Skip to content

 AddMicroserviceRateLimiting Extension

-Rate limiting is registered via AddMicroserviceRateLimiting():
+Rate limiting is registered via AddMicroserviceRateLimiting(configuration):

 // MicroserviceRegistrationExtensions.cs